What Hashtagged In 2016? Women's Rights, Pollution And Pokemon Go

 #InternationalWomensDay

 This day to celebrate women and women's rights has been held on March 8 every year since 1918 — and officially recognized by the United Nations since 1975.
 But it had renewed energy in 2016: According to Twitter, #InternationalWomensDay was one of the year's top trending topics.
-It didn't hurt that celebrities and notable women from around the world, including First Lady Michelle Obama and supermodel Gisele Bundchen, tweeted to celebrate the occasion.
+It didn't hurt that celebrities and notable women from around the world, including first lady Michelle Obama and supermodel Gisele Bundchen, tweeted to celebrate the occasion.

 Happy International Women's Day!
 Much love and light to all these beautiful warriors. http://t.co/IHyggNOy7i— Gisele Bündchen (@giseleofficial) March 8, 2013